 3.3 Lysimeter Data

 Three subcanopy lysimeters (SCLs) were installed surrounding FT Station Figure 2 to provide 15-minute interval measurements of sub-canopy snowfall.
 The SCLs consisted of a plastic horse-watering trough with an opening of 0.9 m2 and depth of 20 cm suspended from a load cell (Intertechnology 9363-D3-75-20T1) attached to an aluminum pipe connected between two trees.
-For 26 distinct snowfall events, where canopy snow ablation rates were deemed negligible, the throughfall rate, qtf, for the three SCLs was calculated by dividing the load cell weight by the cross-sectional area of the SCL opening and calculating the rate of change at 15-minute intervals.
-Interception efficiency was quantified at the same 15-minute intervalsintervalts during these events using Equation 1 and Equation 2, incorporating measurements of qtf from the SCLs and qsf from the PWL snowfall gauge.
+For 26 distinct snowfall events, where canopy snow ablation rates were deemed negligible, the throughfall rate, qtf, was calculated by dividing the load cell weight by the cross-sectional area of the SCL opening and calculating the rate of change at 15-minute intervals.
+Interception efficiency was quantified at the same 15-minute intervals during these events using Equation 1 and Equation 2, incorporating measurements of qtf from the SCLs and qsf from the PWL snowfall gauge.
 Timelapse imagery, mass change on a weighed tree lysimeter “hanging tree” and in-situ observations were used to ensure the ablation of snow intercepted in the canopy or snow on the ground was minimal over each of the selected snowfall events.
-When canopy snow ablation processes could be considered negligible, the SCLs provided measurements of qtf (see method described in Cebulski & Pomeroy, 2024).
 The canopy structure surrounding three SCLs and was measured using hemispherical photography (Nikon Coolpix 4500 and EC-F8 hemispherical lens) and the hemispheR R package Chianucci & Macek (2023) and is shown in Table 1.